 The RemoteIoT tunnel is the same as PPTP VPN.
 Both endpoints of the tunnel must agree to the tunnel and must negotiate configuration variables such as address assignment, encryption or compression parameters.
 In most cases, data transferred across the tunnel is sent using a datagram-based protocol.
 The RemoteIoT tunnel management protocol is used as the mechanism to create, maintain, and terminate the tunnel.

 After the tunnel is established, data can be sent.
 The tunnel client or server uses a tunnel data transfer protocol to prepare the data for transfer.
 For example, when the tunnel client sends a payload to the tunnel server, the tunnel client first appends a tunnel data transfer protocol header to the payload.
 The client then sends the resulting encapsulated payload across the network, which routes it to the tunnel server.
 The tunnel server accepts the packets, removes the tunnel data transfer protocol header, and forwards the payload to the target network.
 Information sent between the tunnel server and the tunnel client behaves similarly.

 For other versions, only one port is supported at a time.
 For example, when you connect to the ssh 22 port, you will not be able to connect to the vnc 5900 port.
 For the Enterprise Edition, you can connect to multiple ports of this device at the same time.

 CloudWatch alarms can monitor these state changes of your devices such as connection status, CPU utilization, memory utilization and CPU temperature.
 For example, when a device is offline, an alert email will be sent to your email account.

 Our global infrastructure provides a network with low latency and high availability.
-You can specify a proxy server near your location in a wide data center geographic area.
+You can specify proxy servers near your location in a wide geographical area of data centers.
 Also, we can provide the dedicated server and higher bandwidth.
 Please contact us if necessary.